 4. How do I know who is a good tree surgeon and who’s not?

 Professional contractors (‘tree surgeons’) are experts in the practical, physical work of pruning, felling and other remedial works to trees.
 Tree surgery is demanding work, and requires great skill.
 At minimum, they must have the basic competency certificates (NPTC’s) in the machinery and work operations they perform, and hold public liability and employers insurance.
-The basic standard for tree work is BS 3998 (2010).
-Good contractors work to this standard, and provide a high quality of technical work and customer care.
+The basic standard for tree work is BS 3998 (2010) and there is now a European Tree Pruning Standard (2021).
+Good contractors work to these standards, and provide a high quality of technical work and customer care.

-Unfortunately, you cannot judge the quality of work of a contractor by how well they advertise, or even how well equipped they are.
+Unfortunately, you cannot judge the quality of work of a contractor by how well they advertise or their website, or even how well equipped they are.
 The best people to ask are probably those in the industry who know the work of contractors but are independent of them, i.e. consultants or local council parks superintendents.
 The Arboricultural Association do have an Approved Contractor Scheme, but this is at present still in its infancy in Ireland.

 Membership of professional trade organisations – i.e. the Arboricultural Association or the ISA – is often some indication of reputability.
 The Arboricultural Association produce a useful information leaflet on ‘Choosing an Arborist’, available on the their website at www.trees.org.uk.
 If nothing else, make sure the contractor is insured for the work; and, obviously, never have anything to do with people who offer ‘lopping’ or ‘topping’ or knock on doors looking for work!